xzripper/gsdk/gsdk/examples&docs/README.md

-# VSDK Examples & Documentation.
+# GSDK Examples & Documentation.
 In development...